What are Home Health Services?

 - Visits are not more than four hours.
 Typically, most visits are less than two hours.

 Who is eligible to receive home health services?

-In order to be eligible to receive home health services, the consumer must be eligible for Medicaid with some caveats:
+In order to receive home health services, consumers must be eligible for Medicaid with some requirements: